HARSHITHA-SC23/InterviewPreparation/react-js/ReactJsIQ.md

         - It stands for JavaScript and XML, It allows us to write HTML and JavaScript in the React file.
     - Props and State:
         - Props are used to pass the data from one component to another component.
-        - State are typically used the store component s pecific data which is likely to be changed and they are muttable as we can directly change using setState()
+        - State are typically used the store component specific data which is likely to be changed and they are muttable as we can directly change using setState()
     - Context: It allows us to pass the data through components as props in a hirarchy.
     - Virtual DOM:It is a light weight copy of the actual DOM which make the DOM manipulation easier.
 5. Explain Props and State in react with differences?